MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 - **Manage the behavior of child processes.** You can set the elevation behavior that applies to any child processes that the elevated process creates.

-  - **Require rule to elevate** - Configure a child processes to require its own rule before that child process can run in an elevated context
+  - **Require rule to elevate** - Configure a child processes to require its own rule before that child process can run in an elevated context.
-  - **Deny all** - All child processes launch without elevated context
+  - **Deny all** - All child processes launch without elevated context.
   - **Allow child processes to run elevated** - Configure a child process to always run elevated.

 > [!NOTE]